 In the 3rd and 4th centuries Christian hermits settled in Cappadocia's desolate landscape in order to remove themselves from the growing sophistication of the Church which was establishing itself in Rome's imperial cities.
 Like St Anthony and St Jerome in North Africa and St Simeon Stylites in Greater Syria, hermits lived in total isolation or gathered in loose-knit groups, each individual pursuing his/her individual vocation in solitude in a cave or hut.
 A native of Cappadocia, St Basil ordered these anchorites into cloistered communities governed by rules.
 St Basil thus gave birth to eastern monasticism; he is the oriental counterpart of St Benedict of Monte Casino.
 Monasteries thrived in Cappadocia until the 7th and 8th centuries when Arab incursions forced Christians to conceal themselves in underground cities.

-Today we tour the Göreme valley, visiting striking churches burrowed into cliffs of mud and lava.
+This morning we tour the Göreme valley, visiting striking churches burrowed into cliffs of mud and lava.
 Many of these shrines have well-preserved frescoes, an outstanding example being Tokali Church.
-We continue to the high rocky point of Uçhisar and then on to Zelve with its underground churches and mosque set in an exotic landscape.